-After graduate studies at Columbia University, her globetrotting resumed.
-It took her from Baghdad where she worked for the UN, to New York and to Geneva where she became involved with smaller organizations.
-Initially she saw some value in the development and human rights work she did, but then increasingly felt that the organizations for which she worked were reproducing the inequality and discrimination they claimed to address.
+Her development background took her from Baghdad where she worked for the UN, to New York and Geneva where she became involved with smaller organizations.
+Initially, she saw some value in the work she did, but then increasingly felt that the organisations for which she worked were reproducing the inequality and discrimination they claimed to address.

 Preoccupied by how ideas of good impose themselves on our treatment and understanding of others, she gradually distanced herself from the content of her work and reconnected with her creativity.
 In late 2014, she decided to explore her preoccupations through photography and turned to the photographer Cedric Bregnard to mentor her.
 This creative journey lasted five years.